johnnoone/django-rayures/README.rst

 ==============

 Rayure is a Django app that integrates Stripe_.
-It plugs stripe objects into models via webhooks, and let you make your custom listener.
+It allows to consolidate stripe objects into models via webhooks and other helpers, and let you plug your custom listeners.

 It also gives some utilitary classes.

-Works only with python >= 3.6 and postgresql >= 9.4.
+It works on python >= 3.6 and postgresql >= 9.4.

 Quick start